AniGP/COSC-522_Machine-Learning/Assignment-2/README.md

 - For recording the sounds, you can use these apps (feel free to try out others but make sure that you are recording uncompressed WAV files):

-iOS: Voice Record
-Android: Wav Recorder
+- iOS: Voice Record, Android: Wav Recorder

 - I used Audio Recorder - WAV, M4A on my iOS device to capture the data.